 3. Physical Activity

-Spending a few minutes each day practicing gratitude (think: writing down something you're grateful for) can help you feel happier, more positive and less stressed, per Harvard Health Publishing.
+Spending a few minutes each day practicing gratitude (think: writing down something you're grateful for) can help you feel happier, more positive and less stressed, per the National Institutes of Health.

 Want to Give It a Try?

 Here's a 5-minute gratitude exercise designed to help ease stress.

 - North American Spine Society: “Back Pain and Emotional Distress.”